-Many activities fall under the label "distracted driving."
-Many new laws have focused on gadget distractions -- such as driving while texting or using a cell phone.
-However, old fashioned forms of distracted driving continue, such as driving while shaving, putting on make-up, or tending to a pet, to name a few.
+Many laws focus on electronic distractions, such as driving while texting or using a cellphone.
+However, non-gadget forms of distracted driving still occur, such as driving while shaving, applying makeup, or tending to a pet.

-General Distracted Driving Laws
+Laws on General Distracted Driving

-- Impairs (or would reasonably be expected to impair) the driver's ability to drive safely.
+- Impairs (or would reasonably be expected to impair) the driver's ability to drive safely

 Bans on Specific Distractions

-Cell Phones and Driving
+Cellphones and Driving

-In recent years, many states have enacted laws explicitly forbidding speaking on a mobile phone without using a hands-free device while driving.
-Many of these states forbid all cell phone use (even with a hands-free device) by certain classes of drivers, most often novice drivers (typically, under 18) and school bus drivers.
+Many states have laws explicitly forbidding speaking on a phone without using a hands-free device while driving.
+Many prohibit all cellphone use (even with a hands-free device) by certain classes of drivers.
+Often, this means novice drivers (typically under 18 years old) and school bus drivers.

-Driving while Texting
+Driving While Texting

-For details on your state's laws, see the Governors' Highway Safety Association list of state laws on driving while using a cell phone and driving while texting.
+For details on your state's laws, see the Governors Highway Safety Association's list of state laws on distracted driving.

-Getting Pulled Over
+Getting Pulled Over for Distracted Driving

 Evidence of Negligence or Recklessness